Word@Work, Let God's Word energise your working day!

 Matthew 21:12-13

-After Christ's triumphal entry into Jerusalem, He went into the temple to see the market of stalls selling animals and birds; and the money changers.
+After Christ's triumphal entry into Jerusalem (Matthew 21:1-11), He went into the temple to see the market of stalls selling animals and birds; and the money changers.
 Why were they there, in the temple?
 Well, the temple authorities decreed that people could not use the common coinage to give to God or to buy sacrifices - because the Roman money was 'unclean'.
-So worshippers had to buy temple money from a money-changer who added a large commission.
-They also purchased (apparently ceremonially clean) doves or lambs for sacrifice (at an inflated price).
+So, worshippers had to buy temple money from a moneychanger who added a large commission.
+They then used that money to purchase ceremonially-clean doves or lambs for sacrifice at an inflated price.

 Trying to Extinguish The Light